-The GHCMA is currently finalising the report Connecting Harrow to the Glenelg River (2018).
-The preliminary project findings generally align with background research and consultation findings of this Recreational Trails Strategy; identifying the significant opportunities associated with creating better access to the Glenelg River, revegetation along the river corridor and linkages with the town.
+During 2018, the GHCMA completed the report Connecting Harrow to the Glenelg River (2018).
+The project findings align with background research and consultation findings of this Recreational Trails Strategy; identifying the significant opportunities associated with creating better access to the Glenelg River, revegetation along the river corridor and linkages with the town.